 The most important part of using a spreadsheet is to track the per unit pricing on each item.
 Think price per pound, gallon, loaf, etc here.
 (Most price labels at the grocery store show that but you can easily calculate it yourself by dividing the total price of the item by the unit—e.g., $2.50/16 ounces is 15.6 cents per ounce.)

 By doing this, you are able to compare apples to apples, so to speak, when items come in differing sizes.
 An example would be comparing the cost of the 16-ounce bottle on sale versus a competitor's 32-ounce version.

 When you begin doing this, we suggest that you start by tracking just a few items (perhaps 10 to 20 items) that you buy most often, to make it easier.
 You can always expand your tracking as you become more accustomed and adept with your tracking system.

-Mobile apps are a great option, since you are likely to always have your phone with you, and many apps contain smart features like highlighting the lowest prices or price comparison between stores, saving you time.
+Mobile apps are a great option, since you are likely to always have your phone with you.
+Many apps contain smart features like highlighting the lowest prices or price comparison between stores.
+That saves you time!

-Try incorporating one or more of these tips from Part 2 of our series.
-Small changes in shopping habits can make a huge impact on your budget.
 By creating a food list, preparing food and grating cheese yourself, using up your pantry items and shopping sales, you can save tons of money over the course of a month or a year.
-If you haven’t read Part 1 in our series, check it out!
+Get even more grocery store money saving tips here!